-- 19.4 (1) At a case management conference the Court shall consider whether to give directions in respect of - - (a) disclosure and inspection; - (b) witness statements, and - (c) any experts' reports. - (2) The Court may also give directions for the preparation of - - (a) an agreed statement of facts; - (b) an agreed statement of issues; - (c) an agreed statement of the basic technical and scientific matters in issue, and - (d) an agreed statement as to any relevant specialist area of law, which statement shall not be binding on the Court. - (3) The Court may further direct that separate hearings relating to specific issues be held before the final hearing. - (4) The Court shall fix a date for a pre-hearing review unless it is satisfied that the case may be dealt with justly without a pre-hearing review. - (5) The Court shall in any event, fix - - (a) the duration of the hearing if no pre-hearing review is scheduled; - (b) the hearing date, or
+- 20.4 (1) At a case management conference the Court shall consider whether to give directions in respect of- - (a) disclosure and inspection; - (b) witness statements; and - (c) any experts' reports. - (2) The Court may also give directions for the preparation of- - (a) an agreed statement of facts; - (b) an agreed statement of issues; - (c) an agreed statement of the basic technical and scientific matters in issue; and - (d) an agreed statement as to any relevant specialist area of law, which statement shall not be binding on the Court. - (3) The Court may further direct that separate hearings relating to specific issues or witnesses be held before the final hearing whether by the panel of Judges hearing the case or a sub-panel thereof in accordance with rule 29.2. - (4) The Court shall fix a date for a pre-hearing review unless it is satisfied that the case may be dealt with justly without a pre-hearing review. - (5) The Court shall in any event, fix- - (a) the duration of the hearing if no pre-hearing review is scheduled; - (b) the hearing date; or - (c) the period within which the hearing is to commence.

-- (c) the period within which the hearing is to commence. - (6) The Registrar shall serve on all parties an order containing the directions made and give notice of - - (a) the hearing date or hearing period, and - (b) the date of any pre-hearing review.
+- (6) The Registrar shall serve on all parties an order containing the directions made and give notice of- - (a) the hearing date or hearing period; and - (b) the date of any pre-hearing review.